 Herding dogs have historically been bred to gather, herd, and protect livestock, and work closely with human shepherds.
 The intelligence and natural responsiveness of these dogs makes them highly trainable.
 Additionally, they tend to be affectionate and loyal companions.
 Most of these breeds are happiest in homes that can provide lots of exercise, structure, and clear instruction about expected behavior.
 Because they are usually very intelligent, they will often become bored and need mental stimulation, as well as physical.

 Read up on the following herding dogs:

 The vast majority of the dogs in the Terrier Group originated in the British Isles and evolved with particular duties based upon the geography of their specific area, including killing vermin and guarding their family’s home or barn.
 Most of these dogs were bred for tasks such as hunting small animals including rats, otters, and badgers.

 There are a few variations of terriers; short-legged terriers were bred to pursue rodents underground, while terriers with long legs are able to dig out these creatures rather than burrowing in after them.
 “Bull” breeds were once created for bull baiting and dogfights, but, happily, are now some of today’s go-to companion dogs.

-All of these dogs share the common trait of self-confidence and courage, as they are determined to do what it takes to locate its quarry no matter the terrain, whether it's water or mountains.
+All of these dogs share the common trait of self-confidence and courage, as they are determined to do what it takes to locate its quarry, no matter the terrain.
 Dogs in the Terrier Group tend to be energetic and feisty.
-While they do make lovable pets, they tend to have stubborn personalities and some breeds may require special grooming.
+While they do make lovable pets, they tend to have strong personalities and some breeds may require special grooming.